|Guide||♦||7 Triplogs||0 Topics|

-Southeastern Arizona's Pinaleno Mountains are a large and rugged range that include many unnamed peaks.
-While not the most prominent, the twin summits of an unnamed 9320 foot peak that sits on the ridge line south of Heliograph Peak certainly are distinctive.
-For the purpose of this hike description, I'll call the peak Twilight Peak, as it is near the top of Twilight Creek.
+Southeastern Arizona's Pinaleno Mountains are a large and rugged range that includes many unnamed peaks.
+While not the most prominent, the twin summits of an unnamed 9320-foot peak that sits on the ridgeline south of Heliograph Peak certainly are distinctive.
+I'll call the peak Twilight Peak for this hiking guide, as it is near the top of Twilight Creek.

-While exploring the ridge that runs between 10,020 foot Heliograph Peak and Ladybug Saddle on a blistering hot Independence Day, I came across a route leading up to the rugged summit of Twilight Peak.
+While exploring the ridge that runs between 10,020-foot Heliograph Peak and Ladybug Saddle on a blistering hot Independence Day, I came across a route leading up to the rugged summit of Twilight Peak.
 After enjoying the views from its rocky little apex, I headed back down towards the Swift Trail highway, which contours along the ridge about 500 feet below.
-Expecting a rough bushwhack while heading down, I was surprised to come across an abandoned but obviously man made trail leading back down to the highway.
+Expecting a rough bushwhack while heading down, I was surprised to come across an abandoned but obviously, human-made trail leading back down to the highway.
 This little trail came to an end at the upper trailhead for the Shake Trail #309.
 Perhaps this was an abandoned upper segment of the Shake Trail.
 Who knows.

 If you have just hiked the Shake Trail and want to tack on a peak-bagging finale, this little hike is conveniently located.
-Or just do it by itself, if you're into peak bagging.
+Or do it by itself if you're into peak bagging.

-While there is the abandoned trail leading up to the ridge line below Twilight Peak, this is basically an off trail hike with route finding required.
+While the abandoned trail leads up to the ridgeline below Twilight Peak, this is basically an off-trail hike with route-finding required.
 Get off the peak quickly if thunderstorms are in the area!

-At the pull off area along the Swift Trail at milepost 132.4, which serves as the upper trailhead for the Shake Trail, there are several cairns visible on the embankment on the uphill side of the road.
+At the pull-off area along the Swift Trail at milepost 132.4, which serves as the upper trailhead for the Shake Trail, several cairns are visible on the embankment on the uphill side of the road.
 I'm referring to the inside curve of the road.
-On top of the highest part of the embankment next to the highway there is a big cairn and a piece of pink tape in a tree next to it.
+On top of the highest part of the embankment next to the highway, there is a big cairn and a piece of pink tape in a tree next to it.
 The abandoned trail begins here, heading north and paralleling the highway.
 This trail is quite faint, but you will notice spots here and there where rocks were stacked to build up the trail.

 On the south side of the little rocky nub, there is a small, open saddle.
 A ramp-like ridge heads south from this saddle to the top of Twilight Peak.
 Follow it up.
-The off trail hiking is easy here, due to fire crews having cut a fire line along the ridge top.
-Very soon you'll be at the peak's bald granite summit.
+The off-trail hiking is easy here due to fire crews cutting a fire line along the ridge top.
+Very soon, you'll be at the peak's bald granite summit.